antimatter96/blog/content/posts/the-practice-of-programming-2.md

 summary: "Summary of The Practice Of Programming.
 Part 2 : Algorithms & Data Structures"
 truncated: true
 backtotop:  true
-description: "Summary of The Practice Of Programming.
-Part 2 : Algorithms & Data Structures"
+description: "Part 2 in my summary of The Practice Of Programming"
 weight: 1
 aliases: []
-categories: ["pop"]
+categories:
+- "Book Summaries"

+tags:
+- pop
 ---

 ---
 ## Algorithms & Data Structures

 ### There are several steps to choosing an algorithm